azizhazeinita/TimeSeries-JapanElectricStock-Python/README.md

 **Project Goal**

-Japan Exchange Group, Inc. (JPX) is a holding company operating one of the largest stock exchanges in the world, which one of it’s significant stocks is Tokyo Gas stock.
-This project will compare several models against real future returns& of Tokyo Gas stock after the training phase is complete.
-Other external datasets that are closely related to stock price, such as Japan GDP, Unemployment Rate, Oil Price, etc., will also involved in different combinations to find the best output.
+Japan Exchange Group, Inc. (JPX) is a holding company operating one of the largest stock exchanges in the world, which one of it’s significant stocks is **Tokyo Gas stock**.
+This project will compare several **time series models** against real future returns& of Tokyo Gas stock after the training phase is complete.
+Other **external datasets** that are closely related to stock price, such as **Japan GDP, Unemployment Rate, Oil Price, etc.**, will also involved in different combinations to find the best output.

 **Datasets**
 1. Stock Data